puppetlabs/puppet-docs/source/pe/3.0/install_upgrading.markdown

     mysql> CREATE DATABASE console_inventory_service;
     mysql> GRANT ALL PRIVILEGES ON console_inventory_service.* TO '<USER>'@'localhost';

-Replace `<USER>` with the MySQL user name you gave Dashboard during your original installation.
+Replace `<USER>` with the PostgreSQL user name you gave Dashboard during your original installation.

 ### Edit Puppet Master's `/etc/puppetlabs/puppet/puppet.conf`

-* To support the inventory service, you must configure Puppet to save facts to a MySQL database.
+* To support the inventory service, you must configure Puppet to save facts to a PostgreSQL database.

         [master]
             # ...